-A. Notice
+Notice

-The Director of Community Standards and Title IX or designee and other designated university officials, including the Director of Residence Life or designee, will promptly inform the Respondent of any actions undertaken that would directly impact them.
+The Assistant Director of Community Standards, or designee, and other designated university officials, including the Director of Residence Life or designee, will promptly inform the recipient of the interim measure of any actions undertaken that would directly impact them.
 Notice is generally given upon delivery of the written directive via email or in-person delivery.
-Notice may occur where Respondent has actual or constructive knowledge of an interim measure.
+Notice may occur where involved individual(s) have actual or constructive knowledge of an interim measure.
 Interim Measures become effective when notice is provided.

-B. Violating a Protective Measure
+Violating a Protective Measure

-A person violates an interim protective/restrictive measure if they (1) have notice, as addressed above, and (2) intentionally or unintentionally failed to comply with restrictions articulated in the written directive (e.g., "No Contact Order", "Interim Suspension.") issued by a university official, faculty, or staff member.
+A person violates an interim protective/restrictive measure if they (1) have notice, as addressed above, and (2) intentionally or unintentionally failed to comply with restrictions articulated in the written directive (e.g., "No Contact Order," "Interim Suspension.") issued by a university official, faculty, or staff member.
 A person who violated an interim protective/restrictive measure may be charged with "failure to comply" and may be subject to additional interim measures (e.g., interim suspension) as detailed in the written directive.

-C. Interim Suspension Pending Resolution
+Interim Suspension Pending Resolution

-Once a formal complaint has been filed, immediate action may be necessary to protect the Reporting Individual or the university community.
-Where the allegation of prohibited conduct has not been adjudication on the merits, an Interim Suspension may be imposed.
-In determining whether an Interim Suspension is appropriate, Director of Community Standards and Title IX or the issuing university official may conduct a continuing threat and danger assessment.
+Once a report, referral, and/or a formal complaint has been filed, immediate action may be necessary to protect the individual(s) involved or the university community.
+Where the allegation of prohibited conduct has not been adjudicated on the merits, an Interim Suspension may be imposed.
+In determining whether an Interim Suspension is appropriate, the Assistant Director of Community Standards or the issuing university official may conduct a continuing threat and danger assessment.